zcaudate-archive/on.rhythm/poems/the_dream.md

 I wish to convey the transiance of desire,
 The original song was about eternal love and waiting - very simple and sweet.
-This version is still eternal, but it's about the eternity of change, The ebb and flow of attraction within the inpermanence of this world.
+This version is still eternal, but it's about the eternity of change, The ebb and flow of attraction within the impermanence of this world.
 ```

 ---------------------------